intergrav/overdrive/README.md

     - Lower texture resolution to `1` or `0`.
 This isn't guaranteed to improve performance but it might help on some machines.
 - In **CullFactory**, there are various settings to tweak.
     - At the cost of render distance, a.k.a. being able to see far, you can decrease the cull distance which will make the game render less stuff.
-    - Try looking through it's config for some other settings that you may want to change.
+    - Try looking through it's config for some other settings that you may want to mess around with.

 ## Changelog

-You could possibly experience issues on Lethal Company versions that the modpack isn't yet tested for, however it's rare.
+You could possibly experience issues on Lethal Company versions that the modpack isn't yet tested for, however it's very rare.
 Version numbers will appear here as "Modpack Version - Tested LC Version".

 ### 1.1.3 - LC49